PutuJem/tech230-iac/README.md

 In this guide, three virtual machines are configured through vagrant containing the provisions for a controller, web application and database with the following network configuration.

+A prerequisite to this guide is to have the application and associated database folder within the same directory as the vagrant file.
+Ensure to also sync these files so they appear within the controller once vagrant is run.

 ***controller***: 192.168.33.12

 ***web***: 192.168.33.10